 - Bokoor African Music Archives Foundation (John Collins, Accra, Ghana)

 John Collins, the renowned scholar of Ghanaian highlife and other forms of West African popular music, edits this site which features downloadable articles and books in PDF format and music clips in MP3 format.
 There is also details about the BAPMAF music archive first established in 1990.

-This website features news about events and trends in Tanzanian hip-hop music and other forms of contemporary East African youth music with Swahili lyrics.
+This blog site features music videos and news about trends in Tanzanian hip-hop music and other forms of contemporary East African youth music with Swahili lyrics.